Duet (The Flash): Plot

 J'onn J'onzz and Mon-El of Earth-38 arrive on Earth-1 with a comatose Kara Danvers, in hope that Barry Allen and his team can revive her.
-They warn Barry that the escaped prisoner, Music Meister, claimed he would be coming for him too.
+They warn Barry that the escaped prisoner Music Meister is coming for him too.
 Meister attacks and places Barry in a similar coma.

-Barry wakes up to find himself without his powers in a musical dreamworld where he discovers Kara singing in a nightclub ("Moon River") and where everyone resembles people they know in the real world.
+Barry wakes up to find himself without his powers in a musical dream world where he discovers Kara singing in a nightclub ("Moon River") and where everyone resembles people they know in the real world.
 Meister tells Kara and Barry that if they follow the script, they will return to the real world.
-He warns them, however, that if they die in this world, they die in real life ("Put a Little Love in Your Heart").
+He warns them, however, that if they die in the dream world, they die in real life ("Put a Little Love in Your Heart").

 Barry and Kara are forced to work as singers in a nightclub run by gangster Cutter Moran.
-Cutter's rivals Digsy Foss and his husband have their men kidnap Barry and Kara and tell them to find their daughter, Millie Foss, whom they believe is being held hostage by Cutter.
-Barry and Kara find Millie in a forbidden relationship with Cutter's son, Tommy Moran.
+Cutter's rivals Digsy Foss and his unnamed husband have their men kidnap Barry and Kara and tell them to find their daughter, Millie Foss, whom they believe is being held hostage by Cutter.
+Barry and Kara find Millie in a forbidden relationship with Cutter's son Tommy Moran.
 They convince the pair to reveal their love, which helps Barry and Kara to realize their own mistakes.
-Digsy, his husband and Cutter seemingly give their approval ("More I Cannot Wish You"), but subsequently decide to go to war.
+Digsy, his husband, and Cutter seemingly give their approval ("More I Cannot Wish You"), but subsequently decide to go to war.

 Meanwhile in the real world, Meister is revealed to have been stealing Barry and Kara's powers, using them to rob a bank.
-Cisco Ramon, Wally West and J'onn arrive to fight Meister.
+Cisco Ramon, Wally West, and J'onn arrive to fight Meister.
 They defeat him and lock him up in a S.T.A.R.
 Labs cell.

 Back in the musical reality, Barry and Kara prepare to sing an original song to appease Cutter ("Super Friend"), but the gang war begins outside.
-Barry and Kara are shot in the crossfire and are dying, but Cisco, Mon-El and Iris vibe into their world to save them, allowing Barry and Kara to admit their love for Iris and Mon-El respectively.
+Barry and Kara are shot in the crossfire and are dying, but Cisco, Mon-El and Iris enter the dreamworld to save them, allowing Barry and Kara to admit their love for Iris and Mon-El respectively.

 They wake up in S.T.A.R.
 Labs.
 Meister escapes his cell, revealing to Barry and Kara that he just wanted them to realize their love before leaving.
-Kara, J'onn and Mon-El return to Earth-38 and Barry and Iris move back in together.
+Kara, J'onn and Mon-El return to Earth-38 while Barry and Iris move back in together.
 Barry serenades and re-proposes to Iris, who accepts ("Runnin' Home to You").